 Listed under the view all services section you will find a list of organisations that will help you if you want advice on money matters, debt and budgeting, or if you have concerns about pensions or the benefits that you may be entitled to.
 There is also guidance on Direct Payments and managing your Personal Budget.
 West Berkshire Council's Charging policies can be found by accessing the 'Paying for your care' tab.

 West Berkshire Council is not able to give you financial advice about your care options - we encourage everyone who needs care to talk to an independent financial adviser for impartial and specialist support.
 Financial advisers provide information on a wide range of financial products and services, for example pensions, life insurance and investments that will help to pay for care needs in the future.
+Find a list of helpful organisations in the Paying for your care - planning for the future section who will provide useful guidance if you wish to arrange your own care package.

 Where a financial assessment is required, we will make an appointment with you to determine how much you will be required to contribute towards the cost of your care and support at home or in a Care Home.
 The Client Financial Services Team will carry out a financial assessment of your circumstances to work out exactly what your contribution should be.
 You will find further guidance regarding Charges for non-residential services (including respite) and Charges for residential and nursing care under the ‘Related advice’ section below.